OneZeroZeroSix-tech/TermsandConditions/README.md

 <div>
 <span style="font-size: 20px; font-weight: bold;">10.
 Limitation of Liability</span>
-<p>To the maximum extent permitted by law, in no event shall DIMMR, its affiliates, directors, employees, agents, or licensors be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, arising from:</p>
+<p>To the maximum extent permitted by law, in no event shall Flara, its affiliates, directors, employees, agents, or licensors be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, arising from:</p>

 <ul>
 <li><p>Your use of or inability to use the Services;</p></li>